 Legal Advocacy

 Available to individuals seeking emotional support and information as they navigate the justice system.
-Advocates are not attorneys, but may answer questions about your rights, help you prepare for each step of your journey, assist in filing protective orders, and provide attorney referrals.
+Advocates are not attorneys but may answer questions about your rights, help you prepare for each step of your journey, assist in filing protective orders, and provide attorney referrals.

 Support Groups